-Summer is a great time to take care of some home maintenance and make sure your home, boiler and oil tank are all in good shape ready for the cold winter months.
+Looking after your home heating oil system is crucial, but easily forgotten.
+So summer is a great time to take care of some home maintenance ready for the cold winter months.
 We appreciate that home heating oil is an expensive commodity so here we provide you with some simple tips to help you be organised and take advantage of those quieter summer months.

 - Room for a top up?
-Prices for heating oil are nearly always lower than in winter so now is a good time to take advantage and top up your tank early.
-If you plan ahead you can take advantage of cheaper delivery costs too.
+If you plan ahead you can take advantage of cheaper delivery costs.

 - Now is a great time to check your tank maintenance.
-It’s important to have an annual boiler and tank service by a qualified oil-fired heating engineer to avoid any risks of carbon monoxide poisoning or house fires.
+It’s important to look after your home heating oil system.
+Schedule an annual boiler and tank service by a qualified oil-fired heating engineer to avoid any risks of carbon monoxide poisoning or house fires.
 With less demand for services during summer, take advantage of the quieter months to make sure your boiler and tank are in top condition and ready for winter.
-Visit oftec.org.uk for more information and to find a qualified home heating oil engineer.
+Visit OFTEC for more information and to find a qualified home heating oil engineer.

 - A key way to reduce your heating bills is to make sure that your home is energy efficient.
 Rather than waiting until winter, consider if there are any home improvements you can make now, such as installing improved insulation and reducing drafts in your home.